DallasUrbanists/dallasurbanists.com/blog/_posts/2023-09-01-yes-you-can-live-in-dallas-without-a-car-the-real-question-is.md

 **For the first round, throw the darts with your eyes closed.**

 Throwing blind, each dart only has a 3% chance of landing somewhere connected to public transit.
 The chances of two darts landing on a transit line are 0.09 percent, representing how likely you are to live car-light.
-The chances of all three darts landing on a transit line are 0.0027%: this is how likely you are to live car-free.
+The chances of all three darts landing on a transit line are 0.0027%: this is how likely you are to live car-free *by default*.

 It sounds silly on paper, but many people have their lives configured this way: they live wherever they can afford, work wherever they can find employment, and play wherever their car can take them (or wherever the internet says is a "must-visit").